 Rosehip is rich in both polyphenols and anthocyanin, which may help reduce inflammation.
 It also contains vitamin E, an antioxidant known for its anti-inflammatory effects.

 With this in mind, rosehip oil may help calm irritation resulting from:

 Cumulative damage from a lifetime of exposure to the sun plays a major role in premature aging.
-UV exposure can also interfere with the body’s ability to produce collagen.
+Ultraviolet (UV) exposure can also interfere with the body’s ability to produce collagen.

-Rosehip oil contains antioxidants like vitamins A, C, and E. These vitamins have been shown to synergistically combat visible sun damage.
+Rosehip oil contains antioxidants like vitamins A and E. These vitamins have been shown to synergistically combat visible sun damage.
 They may also help prevent photoaging.

 Hyperpigmentation occurs when excess melanin forms dark spots or patches on the skin.
 This can result from a number of factors, including:

 - hormonal changes, such as with pregnancy or menopause

 - certain medications, including birth control pills and chemotherapy drugs